How to Make Summer Chicken Treats

 1. GATHER INGREDIENTS AND SUPPLIES

 Start out by gathering any ingredients that your birds enjoy.
-My favorite ingredients for summertime chicken treats are peas, dried fruit, and seeds.
+My favorite ingredients for summertime chicken treats are peas, dried fruit, seeds, berries, and raw eggs.
 You will also need an ice cube tray or a mini muffin pan.

 3) FILL THE TRAY

-Fill the ice crube tray with water (each well should be about half full).
+If you are using solid ingredients, then you will need to fill the ice cube tray with water (each well should be about half full).
 Place your dry ingredients (peas, dried fruit, etc.) into the water.

 4) SOLIDIFY THE SUMMER CHICKEN TREATS

-Place your filled tray in the fridge to let the water turn to ice.
+Place your filled tray in the freezer to let the liquid turn to ice.

 5) REMOVE FROM TRAY